What is a Maintenance Assessment District?

 Who will manage the MAD?

-Enhance La Jolla, a new organization being formed as a non-profit, will manage the MAD for the Village.
+Enhance La Jolla, a new organization was formed as a non-profit and manages the MAD for the Village.
 Enhance La Jolla will contract with service providers to implement the maintenance and landscape services that are to be provided.
 The City of San Diego will oversee Enhance La Jolla’s administration of the MAD to ensure compliance with local and State statutes.

 Enhance La Jolla is run by a Board of Directors consisting of property owners within the district and community stakeholders.
-The current Directors for Enhance La Jolla include:
+The Directors for Enhance La Jolla and their terms of service are listed here.

 How are Directors selected?